Beatrix Campbell: Working and political life

+Campbell stood twice as a Green Party candidate in local elections, (in the London Borough of Camden) and in the 2010 parliamentary election (in Hampstead and Kilburn constituency), where she obtained only 1.4% of the votes, the seat being held by Labour's Glenda Jackson.
+That year, following the cancellation of a Julie Bindel speech, Campbell wrote an opinion piece in support of Bindel, saying of the incident: "Transgender people who used to live as men and now live as women persuaded the May 2009 NUS women's conference to mandate its officers to share no platform with Julie Bindel."
+Campbell concluded:The transgender vigilantes should listen up, wise up and grow up, participate in, not proscribe, the debate they started.
+And their best friends in the NUS should do what best friends do: tell them to stop it, their politics stink.Campbell left the Green Party in 2020, citing policies on transgender issues.
+"Women's rights and resources are at grave risk, not only from the effects of 'austerity' funding regimes, but also from an extreme trans activism seeking to silence women and assail feminist organisations", Campbell wrote of the decision.
+She characterized identifying as transgender as "a kind of an exemplar of a neoliberal version of what it means to be human, at its most idiosyncratic, i.e. you can choose!
+You can choose to be anything you like," adding: "Well, I'm sorry, you can't."

 Honours and citations

-Campbell has received several academic honours including honorary doctorates conferred by Salford University, Oxford Brookes University and The Open University.
+Campbell has received several academic honours, including honorary doctorates conferred by Salford University, Oxford Brookes University and The Open University.
 Her work has gained her several awards, including the Cheltenham Literature Festival Prize in 1984 for the book Wigan Pier Revisited, the Fawcett Society Prize in 1987 for the book The Iron Ladies and the First Time Producers' Award in 1990 for her Dispatches documentary film Listen to the Children.

-In June 2009, Campbell was offered and accepted an OBE for 'services to equal opportunities'.
-Writing in The Guardian, she self-defined herself as a "republican with politics rooted in Marxism and feminism" and explained the apparent contradiction in accepting the award as:
+In June 2009, Campbell was appointed an OBE for "services to equal opportunities".
+Writing in The Guardian, she self-defined as a "republican with politics rooted in Marxism and feminism" and explained the apparent contradiction in accepting the award as:

 By clinging to symbols and rituals that belong to a cruel imperial order the government compromises the gonged.

 You ask yourself the question: how can I accept anything from this horrible imperial regime?

 And yet, getting gonged confers recognition of "citizens" contributions' to a good society – in my case equality – and the gesture affirms our necessity; the radicals – not the royalists – are the best of the British.

 In 2012, she was in the World Pride Power List of the 100 most influential gay people of the year.